sjb720/bfbbsite/README.md

-# learnbattle
+# pureheart
-Website for learning bfbb
+Website for pureheart